vidya-gaem-awards/vidya-gaem-awards/README.md

  * We use [jQuery](https://jquery.org/), [bTemplate](http://www.massassi.com/bTemplate/) and [this thing](http://forums.steampowered.com/forums/showthread.php?t=1430511) which use the [MIT License](http://opensource.org/licenses/MIT).
  * We use [Highcharts](http://www.highcharts.com/products/highcharts) which is licensed under [Creative Commons Attribution-NonCommercial 3.0](http://shop.highsoft.com/highcharts.html)

 There are a bunch of images and fonts with uncertain licensing lying around the directory structure.
-You probably shouldn't use these if you want to be totes-legit.
+You probably shouldn't use these if you want to be fully legit.